holidahHM/yolo/explanation.md

 **Inspect Pods and Deployments:**

-Ensure that all your pods are running as expected:
 For this project , you use LoadBalancer Service to expose pods  for both backend and client in your Kubernetes configuration:
+LoadBalancer is commonly used for cloud environments and provides a public IP.

+To ensure that all your pods are running as expected, run :

 ```bash
 kubectl get pods